shamitha-10/Self-project/README.md

 # Self-project
 <h2> Tic Tac Toe Game:</h2>
-<p>Tic tac Toe also known as noughts and crosses.or x's and o's is a game for 2 players(without computer)
+<p>Tic tac Toe also known as noughts and crosses or x's and o's is a game for 2 players(without computer)
 Who take turns marking the spaces in a 3*3 grid</p>

 <p>the player alternatively take turns to mark their symbols.